 This post may contain affiliate links.

-Ever wonder why leaves change color?
 We did some fun autumn nature study to go along with this lovely book Linnea’s Almanac this month.
 Since we are in the midst of beautiful autumn weather, what better than a study on leaves??
 We learned about leaves changing color with a fun experiment and made some beautiful autumn leaf crowns!

-First, about the book: Linnea’s Almanac by Christina Bjork… I LOVE this sweet little book.
-Linnea is a little girl who loves learning all about gardens and nature.
-She learned from her neighbor friends who are expert gardeners.
 She goes through each month of the year and shares some fun things about what is happening in nature and creative activities that you can do with nature.
 We love to look through it for ideas to learn and play in nature each month.
-October’s entry teaches how to make a leaf crown and talks about why leaves change color.
+October’s entry gives some great ideas for the fall season.
+It teaches how to make a leaf crown and talks about why leaves change color.
 This was just perfect for our autumn nature studies!

-Autumn Nature Science
+Leaf Chromatography- Autumn Science

-So do you know what leaves change color?
-Leaves are green because of the chlorophyll in them.
-Leaves actually have lots of color in them, but during the warmer months of the year, all that is seen is this brighter green.
 When it gets colder, the chlorophyll breaks down and moves into the lower parts of the tree to nourish it during the winter.
 After the tree takes what it needs from the leaves, the color is different, then they loosen and fall off.

 We did an experiment to see what colors are in a the leaves.
 You can see the different pigments by breaking them down and separating them with chromatography.
 Chromatography is the separation of mixtures into individual components using energy (heat) and alcohol.